- If your dog is digging under the fence, he may be in danger of escaping your property and ruining your yard.

-Dogs tend to bore quickly if they’re left alone in your yard without much to do.
+More often than not, dogs dig holes simply because the are bored.
+Dogs tend to get bored quickly if they’re left alone in your yard without much to do.
 Puppies and breeds with higher energy levels are especially susceptible to this.
 You’ll see holes everywhere, but they won’t be very deep.
-Exercising high-energy dogs can help alleviate boredom.
+High-energy dogs need sufficient mental and physical exercise to help alleviate boredom.

 Preventing Dog Digging

 When it comes to dog digging, you can either focus on medical issues and underlying behaviors, or you can just redirect or prevent the digging.
 If dealing with medical and psychological matters fails, then you have to focus on prevention and redirection.